felixlu/awesome-stars/README.md

 - [teableio/teable](https://github.com/teableio/teable) - ✨ AI Spreadsheet for Business
 - [Bowen7/regex-vis](https://github.com/Bowen7/regex-vis) - 🎨 Regex visualizer & editor
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more
-- [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
-An open-source alternative to Google Analytics, Mixpanel and Amplitude.
+- [umami-software/umami](https://github.com/umami-software/umami) - Umami is a privacy-first analytics platform.
+Traffic, campaigns, behavior, conversions, and revenue in one place — no cookies, no tracking, self-hosted or in the cloud.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥🔥🔥 Open-source Jira, Linear, Monday, and ClickUp alternative.
 Plane is a modern project management platform to manage tasks, sprints, docs, and triage.
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [soybeanjs/soybean-admin](https://github.com/soybeanjs/soybean-admin) - A clean, elegant, beautiful and powerful admin template, based on Vue3, Vite7, TypeScript, Pinia, NaiveUI and UnoCSS. 一个清新优雅、高颜值且功能强大的后台管理模板，基于最新的前端技术栈，包括 Vue3, Vite8, TypeScript, Pinia, NaiveUI 和 Uno